openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 Awarding Partial Credit in a Numerical Input Problem
 *****************************************************

 You can configure a numerical input problem to award partial credit to learners who submit an answer that is close or related to the correct answer.
-You must use the `Advanced Editor <Use the Advanced Editor to Edit a Numerical Input Problem>`_ to configure partial credit.
+You must use the :ref:`advanced editor<Use the Advanced Editor to Create a Numerical Input Problem>` to configure partial credit.

 .. only:: Partners